 Outlook stands out for its syncing options.
 Microsoft Exchange is supported, of course, and that alone makes Outlook worth considering if your company uses an Exchange server.
 But there's also support for Google Calendar and even Yahoo, meaning Outlook for Android could combine all of your calendars inside one app.

-Best Android calendar app for customization junkies
+Best Android calendar app for customization

-If you want a widget that looks just so, aCalendar might be what you're looking for.
+If you want a calendar widget for Android that looks just so, aCalendar might be what you're looking for.
 This calendar app offers widgets for agenda, day, month, and week views, and also a hybrid view that combines the month with your agenda.
 You can customize the look of these widgets, changing things like color, font size, and more.

 The app design is somewhat retro, but in the best way—it's customizable without feeling overwhelming.
 There are five main views: day, week, month, agenda, and even year—which you can swipe through quickly to find the view you want.
 The customization options you have while adding a widget also apply to the main user interface, along with a few other tweaks you can make.
 You can also optionally set the volume buttons on your phone to scroll up and down in your calendar, which is potentially useful while browsing dates with one hand.